willaguiar/ASC_and_heat_transport/Results_summary.md

 1. We find only weak correlations between the depth average ASC and cross slope heat transport (both integrated across different regimes):
 <img width="500" alt="Screenshot 2023-11-23 at 10 46 39 am" src="https://github.com/willaguiar/ASC_and_heat_transport/assets/8506963/2b3d0a33-1d26-41fb-b450-a5340af21558">

-(Note there are a couple of exceptions at depth were the correlations are not so weak - 300-800m depth for the seasonality in the surface regime, and perhaps 700-900m depth for the reverse regime.
+(Note there are a couple of exceptions at depth where the correlations are not so weak - 300-800m depth for the seasonality in the surface regime, and perhaps 700-900m depth for the reverse regime.
 Maybe check significance for these?)
 Is there some way we can communicate this message more simply than the above figure? e.g. Maybe lead people in slowly with a scatter plot for a particular region before diving into this much detail?

 2. There are reasonable correlations between the ASC and cross slope heat transport at the same depth.